linux-system-roles/linux-system-roles.github.io/contribute.md

 ### Using third-party content

-We avoud using third-party Ansible content to keep the System Roles self-contained.
+We avoid using third-party Ansible content to keep the System Roles self-contained.
 So instead of using modules from community.general, ansible.posix and other collections, we try to use the `command` module, or other System Roles to perform those tasks.

 Example - instead of using `community.general.archive`, we can do a series of tasks like this: